Knotting Minimal Sets: Surface expansions

 \begin{lemma} No two components of $B$ can lie in the same component of $Z$, hence every component of $Z$ contains exactly one component of $B$. \end{lemma}

 \begin{proof} This follows from the injectivity of the homomorphism $i_0$ in the Mayer Vietoris sequence, and the observation above that $Z$ has exactly $b$ components. \end{proof}

 Choosing a base point $x_0\in Q$, and paths from $x_0$ to each boundary component of $Q$, we may consider each such boundary component as an element of $\pi_1(Q,x_0)$ by traversing the path from $x_0$ to that component, running round the boundary once, and then back along the path to $x_0$. \begin{lemma} Each boundary component of $Q$ represents a non-trivial element of $\pi_1(Q)$. \end{lemma} \begin{proof} First suppose $Q$ is a surface of type $(b,g)$ with $g>0$.
-As $Q$ as a $g$-holed torus with $b$ discs removed, and the $g$-holed torus can be constructed as a $4g$-gon with identifications around the edge according to the usual commutator expression, removing one disc gives the boundary component that commutator represents as an element of $\pi_1$.
+As $Q$ as a $g$-holed torus with $b$ discs removed, and the $g$-holed torus can be constructed as a $4g$-gon with identifications around the edge according to the usual commutator expression, removing one disc gives the boundary component that the commutator represents as an element of $\pi_1$.
 Each subsequent disc removed increases a loop in the resulting wedge of circles, and so represents a new (non-trivial) element of the fundamental group.
-The case of $g=0$, that is the disc with $b$ holes removed, follows by direct calculation. \end{proof}
+The case of $g=0$, that is the 2-sphere with $b$ holes removed, follows by direct calculation.
+(Note that if $g=0$ then $b\geqslant 2$ since $Q$ is not simply a disc.) \end{proof}

 Let $\beta$ be a single boundary component of $B$, and $P_\beta$ its path component in $Z$.
 We know that $P_\beta$ is a closed surface with at least one boundary component.